Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

   * **dev/** For development/build/CI tools (vitejs, SCSS, GitLab-ci etc.).
 Need to be rw for the developper/sysadmin.
 Does not preclude having invisible files/folders at the root, but encourages putting devtool caches here for easy inspection/clearing/exclusion from backups
   * **prod/** //For tiki server operation, needs to be rw for PHP, and possibly other tools.
     * ^= storage/prefsdoc/
+  * **export/**
+    * ^= profiles/
+      * Written to by console.php profile:export:init, and profile exports, which creates profiles/info.ini and profiles/name_of_exported_profile/
+      * This is a write-only export process - benoitg, confirmed by jonny
 * **[vendor/](vendor/README.md)**
 * **[vendor_bundled/](vendor_bundled/README.md)**
 * **[vendor_custom/](vendor_custom/README.md)**